mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ### Structure for serial, incremental results

-At first, letting the agency parallelize their work seems like the obvious choice &mdash; It shortens the project's total duration, and it lets the agency use their resources more efficiently.
-But for a small, budget-conscious client there are subtle but significant drawbacks.
+At first, letting the agency parallelize their work seems like the obvious choice &mdash; it lets the agency use their resources efficiently, which should reduce total project duration.
+But there are significant drawbacks.

-Put another way, if a project involves eight tasks that will take roughly one month each, would you rather have the agency complete one task per month?
-Or would you rather they work on all eight tasks simultaneously and deliver them all at the end of eight months?
+Think about it another way: if a project involves eight tasks that will take roughly one month each, would you rather have the agency complete one task per month?
+Or would you rather they work on all eight tasks simultaneously and deliver them all at the end of the project?

 The one-at-a-time is better value for your money.
 At the end of month one, you have one asset that provides value to your business for the next seven months.
 In month two, you have even more, and so on.

-Allowing the agency to parallelize maximally also puts you in terrible negotiating position.
+Parallelizing everything also puts you in terrible negotiating position.
 If the agency has eight tasks that are all 80% complete, it's expensive for you to scope down the project or switch vendors.
-If you limit the agency to only two or three tasks at a time, there's much less friction if you have to hand the work to someone else.
+If you limit the agency to only two or three tasks at once, you protect your downside if you have to hand the work to someone else.

-Lastly, it's just more mentally taxing to oversee eight subprojects in parallel because every unfinished task occupies a bit of real estate in your mind.
+Lastly, it's just more mentally taxing to oversee eight subprojects at once.
+Every unfinished task occupies a bit of real estate in your mind.
 It's better to knock them out in small batches as opposed to dragging everything out for the full length of the project.

 ### Narrow the project scope